Skip to Content

 North Carolina is, without a doubt, the best state in the U.S. to find emeralds.
 One of the most notable specimens in the world, nicknamed the Carolina Emperor, was discovered in 2009.
 It had 310 carats uncut but reached 64.8 carats in its cut version, which is still huge.

-North Carolina is also the only U.S. state to designate emerald as its official state gemstone.
-This occurred in 1973.
-The best place to start searching for emeralds in North Carolina is its western territories, as many confirmed findings are here.
+North Carolina is also the only U.S. state that has designated emerald as its official state gemstone.
+This happened in 1973.
+The western areas of North Carolina are the most fantastic places to begin your quest for emeralds, as there have been several confirmed finds here.

 Probably one of the most famous mines in North Carolina and the U.S., in general, is the Emerald Hollow Mine.
 Here, you can find high-quality emerald specimens.